-Throughout 2017, Capital Projects Advisory (now TSA) provided the Level Crossing Removal Project (LXRP) with strategic transport planning advice and capability to develop and deliver a prioritisation framework that assessed the need for removal of the remaining level crossings across Victoria’s Melbourne’s metropolitan and the regional commuter rail networks.
+Throughout 2017, TSA Advisory (formerly Capital Projects Advisory) provided the Level Crossing Removal Project (LXRP) with strategic transport planning advice.
+TSA provided LXRP with the capability to develop and deliver a prioritisation framework that assessed the need for removal of the remaining level crossings across Melbourne’s metropolitan and the regional commuter rail networks.

-The team consulted with a range of government stakeholders from transport and planning departments, through a series of workshops and internal challenge sessions, to understand the issues related to level crossings and the factors driving the case for their removal.
-The key principles underpinning the prioritisation framework that was developed include:
+The team consulted with a range of government stakeholders from transport and planning departments, via a series of workshops and ‘internal challenge’ sessions.
+This enabled the team to understand the issues related to level crossings and the factors driving the case for their removal.

 - Movement (across the network) – sites where excessive delay and unreliability caused by high train frequencies have a broad economic impact.